Contact Us

 Character and Mindset Growth

-If I could select a word to describe a Huili education, I would choose “inspired” because the school’s educational philosophy and pedagogy inspire their pupils’ way of thinking.
-When Hanni graduates from Huili, no matter where she goes, she will be equipped with the Huili mindset.
-I think this is the most precious gift that a Huili education provides a pupil.
+If I could select a word to describe a Hiba education, I would choose “inspired” because the school’s educational philosophy and pedagogy inspire their pupils’ way of thinking.
+When Hanni graduates from Hiba, no matter where she goes, she will be equipped with the Hiba mindset.
+I think this is the most precious gift that a Hiba education provides a pupil.